kouichi-c-nakamura/ijmshow/README.md

 + 12bit data is not well supported or tested
 + `FrameInterval` may not be properly set, because File Info... does not show the Frame Interval.
 + `Display Ranges` needs to be set separately.
 It's possible to implement an option to automatically set Display Ranges from the min to the max of each channel.
 It's not clear what `CompositeImage.resetDisplayRanges()` does.
++ `IJM.show(name)` appear to have a problem with handling large image data.
++ [`copytoImagePlus`](https://github.com/kouichi-c-nakamura/copytoImagePlus) does the same job without requiring the Java object `IJM`
++ [`copytoImg`](https://github.com/fiji/fiji/blob/master/scripts/copytoImg.m) and [`copytoImgPlus` ](https://github.com/fiji/fiji/blob/master/scripts/copytoImgPlus.m) are bundled with Fiji and work in a similar way but using ImageJ2 API and objects.